brecode/k8s-cluster-bootstrap/README.md

 ## Pre-requisites

 The scripts will provide all the pre-requisites needed to run a kubernetes cluster.
-For the bare metal option, you will need two, or more, nodes (metal or VM).
+For the bare metal option, you will need one, or more, nodes (metal or VMs).
 For the vagrant option just specify the number of the nodes.
 *Warning* Set the v.memory and v.vcpus parameters according to your system resources.
 **Tested on Ubuntu 16.04 only**